Japan considers second extra budget to aid firms and people hit by virus | The Japan Times

-The government and ruling parties are considering to draft a second extra budget for fiscal 2020 to further help small- and medium-sized businesses and people affected by the impact of the coronavirus pandemic, according to sources.
+The government and ruling parties are considering drafting a second extra budget for fiscal 2020 to further help small- and medium-sized businesses and people affected by the impact of the coronavirus pandemic, according to sources.

 Last week, the Diet enacted a ¥25.69 trillion ($240 billion) extra budget for fiscal 2020 through March next year to finance an emergency package aimed at aiding the economy and people hit hard by the virus.